About Reaction Time

 Testing Reaction Time

 As with all sports fitness testing, specificity is very important, and if you were to seriously want to measure an athlete's reaction time in a certain sport, you would want a test that is more specific to the visual cues and muscle reactions that are encountered during that sport.
-See a list of reaction time tests.
+We have a list of reaction time tests, including free online tests and reaction time tests you can make yourself.

 What is it measuring?